taboola/ios-sdk-examples-3x-swiftui/README.md

 ## Getting Started
 To get started with the Taboola iOS SDK, please follow this link [iOS SDK documentation](https://sdk.taboola.com/taboolasdk/docs/taboola-ios-sdk-install?ref=github).
 SwiftUI provides a new way of composing layout by following declaritive approach.
 This tutorial encompasses basics UI components like ListView, ScrollView, VStackView etc. with Taboola placements.
-Also, we embedded several essential components which help combine Taboola placement and SwiftUI in an easy way with less effort (see **Adaptors** and **Helpers** folder in the project directory).
+Also, we use Taboola-SwiftUI-Umbrella framework to utilize several essential components which help combine Taboola placement and SwiftUI in an easy way with less effort.

 ## Change log
 Taboola iOS SDK [change log](https://developers.taboola.com/taboolasdk/docs/ios-changelog).